Xiangsheng

-Xiangsheng (相聲 (相声, Xiàngsheng, face and voice)), also known as crosstalk or comic dialogue, is a traditional performing art in Chinese comedy, and one of the most popular elements in Chinese culture.
-It is typically performed as a dialogue between two performers, or rarely as a monologue by a solo performer (similar to most forms of stand-up comedy in Western culture), or even less frequently, as a group act by multiple performers.
-The Xiangsheng language, rich in puns and allusions, is delivered in a rapid, bantering style, typically in the Beijing dialect (or in Mandarin Chinese with a strong northern accent).
+Xiangsheng (相聲 (相声, Xiàngsheng, face and voice)), also known as crosstalk or comic dialog, is a traditional performing art in Chinese comedy, and one of the most popular elements in Chinese culture.
+It is typically performed as a dialog between two performers, or rarely as a monologue by a solo performer (similar to most forms of stand-up comedy), or even less frequently, as a group act by multiple performers.
+The Xiangsheng language, rich in puns and allusions, is delivered in a rapid, bantering style, typically in the Tianjin dialect (or in Mandarin Chinese with a strong northern accent).
 The acts would sometimes include singing, Chinese rapping, and musical instruments.

-Xiangsheng has unmistakable connections with the vaudeville Double act that developed in approximately the same era.
+Xiangsheng has connections with the vaudeville Double act that developed in approximately the same era.
 Some Westerners have studied the art of Xiangsheng.
-One Canadian student of Xiangsheng, Mark Rowswell, who uses the stage name of Dashan, has said that the closest English equivalent is "Who's on First?", a sketch by Abbott and Costello.
-However, many acts in vaudeville and radio double acts, as well as the screen comedy dialogue that evolved from them, are similar to Xiangsheng in their formulae.
+One Canadian student of Xiangsheng, Mark Rowswell, has said that the closest English equivalent is "Who's on First?", a sketch by Abbott and Costello.
+However, many acts in vaudeville and radio double acts, as well as the screen comedy dialog that evolved from them, are similar to Xiangsheng in their formula.